drinkbird/drinkbird.github.io/_posts/blog/2023-04-24-inverted-pyramid-of-problem-solving.md

 From a novice "Couch Potato" to a decisive "Visionary" and a "Thought-Provoker", the journey of a software engineer is a transformative adventure, marked by continuous growth and evolving problem-solving skills.
 The inverted pyramid of problem-solving illustrates this progression, shedding light on the different stages of maturity and their corresponding roles and responsibilities.

 But remember, this pyramid is not a rigid ladder with fixed steps.
 It's an evolving framework, a compass that helps guide your journey.
 It's natural to oscillate between stages or discover new ones along the way.
 What's important is that you continue to strive for growth, both as an individual and a team member.
-After all, problem-solving isn't just about having the right answers.
-It's about asking the right questions, fostering collaboration, and continually learning and adapting.
+After all, problem-solving isn't only about having the right answers.
+It's about asking the right questions and fostering collaboration, while continuously learning and adapting.

 Moreover, don't forget the power of the "Thought-Provoker" stage, a secret weapon that can be unleashed when faced with a challenging problem.
 It reminds us that we don't always have to have all the answers.
 Instead, inviting others to share their perspectives and collaborate in the problem-solving process can lead to more effective and inclusive solutions.